HANKSOONG/MiniVision-Lightweight-and-Transformer-Models-for-CIFAR/README.md

 ![DINOv2 Predictions](figures/prediction_for_dinov2_cifar100.png)

-❤️As you can see, 49 of them were correct, only the boy was misidentified as a baby (but he is indeed a baby boy)
+❤️As you can see, 49 of them were correct, only the boy was misidentified as a baby (but he is indeed a **baby boy**)

+---

+## 🧪 Training Strategy

+The models were trained or fine-tuned from ImageNet-pretrained checkpoints using PyTorch.

+- **CIFAR-10**: Full training from pretrained backbone with a new classification head.
+- **CIFAR-100**: Transfer learning using frozen backbone (first 9 layers for DINOv2), with fine-tuning on classification head.
+- **Augmentations**: Random crops, horizontal flips, brightness/contrast jitter.
+- **Regularization**: Weight decay, learning rate scheduling (ReduceLROnPlateau), early stopping after 5 no-improve epochs.
+- **Optimizers**: AdamW for ViTs, SGD for CNNs.
+- **Mixed Precision**: Enabled on GPU to accelerate training.

+Each model's training progress was tracked using validation accuracy and loss curves.
+You can find these plots under:

+figures/training_curves/
+...

+Plots are useful for understanding convergence behavior, early stopping, and overfitting across different architectures.

 ---